goblinfactory/gf-markdown/README.md

 - `Include line number in the errors`.
 Will require that findlinks return the linenumber.
 Will need to use scanner to split byte slices into rows and then run the regex against each row 1 by 1, returning the row number.
 - Add a `-i ignore` to allow you to specify folders or files to ignore.
 This would allow you to use a global root glob pattern, with option to ignore a specific file or files as needed.
 - Add `-g` flag `-g github.com/myfriendx/hisprojectfoo` To check a project online and produce the same report.

-## Contributing

-Feel free to submit a pull request if you want to play with this lib and drop in a fix or tweak or two.
-Will be most appreciated.

 Cheers Alan